The text below the famine cross museum piece reads as follows:

 The figure on the cross having come into my hands I got it affixed to it, but as far as I know, it has no historical value.

-The cross, whose history I have thus endeavoured to trace, is preserved in the Convent of the Presentation Order at Maynooth.
+The cross, whose history I have thus endeavoured to trace, is preserved in the Convent of the Presentation Order.

 Irish Famine Museum / Exhibition, 2nd floor, Stephens Green Centre, Dublin